 - Young adult: 55,000 – 70,000

 - Western: 45,000 – 75,000

-Of course, many books will smash these rules.
+Of course, there will be books that smash these "rules."
 George R.R.
 Martin’s longest novel in the A Song of Ice and Fire series is A Storm of Swords, at 424,000 words.
 JK Rowling’s longest novel is Harry Potter and the Order of the Phoenix, totaling 257,045 words.
 And The Fellowship of the Ring sits at 187,790 words.
-Granted, of all the industry standard novel lengths per genre, fantasy sits at the top.
-But even with that in mind, these novels are long and are actually classified as “epic novels” due to their length.
-They were also all published by authors after they’d already become famous and built a huge fanbase, making the companies that published them lots of money.
-So if you’re at that point in your career as well, go for it!
+However, they have one similarity: they were all published by authors after they’d already become famous and built a huge fanbase, making the companies that published them lots of money.

 How do Reedsy books compare?